mofo7777/H264Dxva2Decoder/README.md

 * just uses needed atoms
 * sample time is not used for display : use 1000 / frame rate - 4 (custom frame rate approximation)
 * just uses the first video track found
-* partial sync sample atom are not handle
+* partial sync sample atom is not handled
-* multiple stds atom are not handle
+* multiple stds atom are not handled

 ### NALU
 * NaluLenghtSize == 1 is not handled (never encountered such mp4 file)